Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Results

 When we counted only matter within the group radius $R_{\rm g}$ for CAs we obtained $\langle f \rangle_{\rm C}= 0.20$, and for IAs and LAs we find the corresponding fractions to be ${\hat f}_{\rm I}=0.26$ and ${\hat f}_{\rm L}=0.38$, respectively.
 As noted the difference between the two ways to determine the size of the group, in regards to the intragroup dark matter fraction, tends to agree only for loose associations and becomes more significantly different for the compact groups.

-It is to note that within the group radius $R_{\rm g}$, specially for compact configurations, a lot of dark matter particles fin their way into bound structures thus reducing the intragroup medium; for the latter is defined precisely by particles not bound to any halo of the member galaxies.
-This behaviour is noted in the density profiles computed in the next section.
+It is to note that within the group radius $R_{\rm g}$, specially for compact configurations, a lot of dark matter particles find their way into bound structures thus reducing the intragroup medium; since the latter is defined precisely by particles not bound to any halo of the member galaxies.
+This behavior is noted also in the density profiles computed in the next section.
 Some matter may also be associated to smaller subhalo type structures, but we do not distinguish here from dark subhalo particles and intragroup particles.